Badshah Khan (wrestler)

-Arif Saleem Bohru, is an Indian professional wrestler better known by his ring name Badshah Khan.
-Bohru is also the first professional wrestler from Jammu and Kashmir region of India.
-He currently works in The Great Khali's Continental Wrestling Entertainment where he is the current CWE World Heavyweight Champion.
+Arif Saleem Bohru, better known by his ring name Badshah Khan, is an Indian professional wrestler and the first one to be from the Jammu and Kashmir region of India.
+He is often considered among the top five wrestlers in India.

+He has worked in The Great Khali's Continental Wrestling Entertainment where he is the current CWE World Heavyweight Champion.
 In 2021, Arif is expected to take part in the WWE India tryouts at Mumbai.

-Bohru is currently among the top five wrestlers in India.
+Early life

+Arif Saleem Bohru was born and raised in Neel, Ramban district, Jammu and Kashmir, India.
+His father, Muhammad Saleem Bohru, is a CRPF sub-inspector.

 Professional wrestling career

 First wrestler from Jammu and Kashmir

 Badshah Khan became the first professional wrestler from Jammu and Kashmir.
 He is also the first person from Jammu and Kashmir to train under The Great Khali at CWE academy in Jalandhar.

 Continental Wrestling Entertainment (2016-present)

 In 2016, Arif Bohru entered wrestling through the promotion from The Great Khali's Continental Wrestling Entertainment.
 Arif began his training as a professional wrestler.
 In 2016, Arif Bohru made his wrestling debut under the ring name "Badshah Khan" given to him by The Great Khali.
 Arif won the Tag Team Championship twice.
 On 18 March 2018, he won his first CWE World Heavyweight Championship.
 In 2021, Khan is set to debut in the World Wrestling Entertainment (WWE).